hannarosenfeld/Wedge_Of_Django/README.md

 ## 2.2.3 Take Detailed Notes
 We highly recommend keeping a journal of:
-- All the commands typed in at the command line, and their results -What is installed via GUI installers
+- All the commands typed in at the command line, and their results
+- What is installed via GUI installers

 # Conda